Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

 Whilst both car polish and wax are used post-wash as a way of finishing your car, they work in slightly different ways.
 Car polish is used to work out defects in your paintwork.
 It has some abrasive properties so that it cuts through grease, grime and light scratches.

-Car wax, on the other hand, is used to protect your paintwork from the air, sunlight and rain, all of which can deteriorate your paint over time.
+On the other hand, car wax is used to provide a shine and protect your paintwork.
+Your paint needs to be protected from the oxygen in the air, UV rays from the sunlight and the rain, all of which can deteriorate your paint over time.

 You don’t need to use polish before car wax, but if you do decide to use both, you should use polish before wax.
 Once your car is clean and scratch-free, you can use car wax to add a layer of protection to your paintwork.

 Can you use all-in-one wax and polish?
 In today’s market, you no longer have the clear choice between polish or wax, there are polishes that provide protection, waxes that remove scratches and all manner of glazes and all-in-one formulas.
 Whilst professional detailers will use separate products, these multi purpose products are also good so choose a product that is right for you.

 Why Use Wax or Polish Designed for Black Cars?

 If you use a car polish that is designed for black cars, it will fill in light scratches with a similar colour to your paintwork.
 This means that scratches in your paintwork are not as visible.
 The same goes for wax.
 Waxing your car is the last step in cleaning and protecting it.
 And so using a car wax that is designed for black cars means that many imperfections are hidden.

 Best Car Wax and Polish for Black Cars

 The best polish and car waxes for black cars are:

 - Best Wax: Car Gods Diamond Black Wax